-I won’t divulge the ending as you should either re-experience this stunning film once again, or for the very first time, and see how ultimately fate plays out for the Savages… Either way I think you’ll agree that this is an extraordinary piece of film making, with stunning performances by the lead actors.
+I won’t divulge the ending as you should either re-experience this stunning film once again, or for the very first time, and see how ultimately fate plays out for the Savages… Either way, I think you’ll agree that this is an extraordinary piece of filmmaking, with stunning performances by the lead actors.

 Jon Krampner explains in his biography of Kim Stanley– Female Brando: The Legend of Kim Stanley that both Bryan Forbes and Richard Attenborough were having difficulty casting the part of Myra.
-They had approached Deborah Kerr and Simone Signoret, who I think either one would have been uniquely fabulous in their own special way, both being two of my all time favorite actresses.
+They had approached Deborah Kerr and Simone Signoret, who I think either would have been uniquely fabulous in their own special way, both being two of my all-time favorite actresses.
 Though in my mind Kim Stanley is the only Myra Savage.
 Thank god both actresses turned down the role.
 Forbes and Attenborough then contacted Kim Stanley, the American theater and television actress who was brilliant in writer Paddy Chayefsky’s (The Hospital 1971, Network 1976) The Goddess 1958.

-Kim Stanley was actually also the uncredited narrator for the adaptation of Harper Lee’s To Kill a Mockingbird 1962.
+Kim Stanley was actually also the uncredited narrator for the adaptation of Harper Lee’s To Kill a Mockingbird in 1962.
 One of my favorite books and films and I even named my cat Boo who was born with Cerebellar hypoplasia after sweet Mr. Radley because when he first set eyes on me at the shelter where they were going to euthanize him, he gave me the same look that Robert Duvall had on his face standing behind the door when he first looks poignantly at Scout…

 Attenborough was later quoted as stating that Stanley was the best choice, noting that the “complexity of dramatic impression vital to the credibility of Myra was hard to find.
 Also an intellectual ability to follow and understand the character.
 I didn’t believe Simone (Signoret) could convey, as Kim did, the otherworldliness which this woman inhabited in her private fantasies.”-Krampner, Jon.
 Female Brando: The Legend of Kim Stanley. p.
 221.

-Perhaps Attenborough was right about Signoret who has a very earthy and carnal brand of sensuality, where Kim Stanley does exude an otherworldly detachment.
+Perhaps Attenborough was right about Signoret who has a very earthy and carnal brand of sensuality, whereas Kim Stanley does exude an otherworldly detachment.
 After completing Séance on a Wet Afternoon, Stanley did not appear in another film until Frances in 1982.
 She received Oscar nominations for both films.

 The film hit critical acclaim with both the British and American media.
 Kim Stanley won the Best Actress Award from the New York Film Critics Circle and the National Board of Review for what was only her second film.
 She was nominated for the Academy Award as Best Actress but lost to Julie Andrews in Mary Poppins.
-I love Julie Andrews, magic umbrella and all, but Stanley should have won for her performance as Myra Savage IMO.
+I love Julie Andrews, magic umbrella, and All, but Stanley should have won for her performance as Myra Savage IMO.
 She was nominated for the BAFTA Award for Best Foreign Actress but again lost to Anne Bancroft for her work in The Pumpkin Eater that year.

 “Kim Stanley was as close to a female Brando as we had in the theater.” –Sydney Pollack